scharlau/django_cruises/README.md

 If it went well, then you should see the python rocket launching your site.

 ## Modelling our Data
-Step 5) The goal is to have the polar bear details on the website, which means we need to put the spreadsheet data into a database.
+Step 5) The goal is to have the cruise data details on the website, which means we need to put the relevant data into a database.
 This means creating models that map to tables in the database using Django's object relational mapping library.

-We can now set about creating the space for our polar bear content by running this command:
+We can now set about creating the space for our cruise_agent content by running this command:

         python3 manage.py startapp cruises